 June 25, 2011

-Too stoked to wait, Familia member Ed Wonka joined John Cardiel to scope out his new collab bags with us at our Chico CA, factory.
-Cards has a keen sense to detail and loves to be involved with the fabrication of his projects...
+Too stoked to wait, Familia member, John Cardiel rode to our factory in Chico, CA to scope out his new Cardiel Bag Collection, a Chrome collab.
+Cards has a keen sense for detail and loves to be involved with the fabrication of his projects.
 Our factory is also next door to the Sierra Nevada Brewery, which ain't so bad.
 Continue reading